Philippe734/Scripts/Nautilus/Hexdump/Readme.md

-### Two scripts to create hexdump file and to recreate a binary file.
+#### Two scripts to create hexdump from file and to recreate a binary file from hexdump